bitlogik/HushWin/README.md

 get diagnostics and statistics about their software usage.
 For example, the *Customer Experience Improvement Program* collects and uploads in background many details about the usage and resources of your system.
-These tracking systems are not necessary to run Windows and can be deactivated.
-This is the purpose of HushWin that provides an easy way to disable these data collection services.
+These tracking systems are not necessary to run Windows 10 and can be deactivated.
+This is the purpose of HushWin that provides an easy way to disable these data collection and remote assistance services.
 Disabling these services protect your privacy and strengthens your digital security.

 After years of experience in operating system security and digital privacy, BitLogiK is publicly releasing this script to disable all tracking in one click.